-If those onboard are members of the same household, there does not need to be four square metres of space for each person.
+- If those onboard are members of the same household, there does not need to be four square metres of space for each person.

-If those onboard are not members of the same household, they should maintain a physical distance of 1.5 metres from others, as is reasonably practicable.
+- If those onboard are not members of the same household, they should maintain a physical distance of 1.5 metres from others, as is reasonably practicable.

 People should always remember to practice good personal hygiene.

 There is no restriction on movement into or around NSW for heavy vehicles transporting freight, however hygiene and safety practices should be followed.
-Find out more at Transport for NSW.

 Find more information about border restrictions and service centres for the freight industry.